The-Back-Room/BLEACH-Hentai-UI-X2-Theme-for-Windows-10-19H1-22H2/README.md

 BLEACH Hentai Theme for Windows 10 19H1-22H2
 ============================

+> [!NOTE]
+> This page is for adults **ONLY**.
+By being on this page you are agreeing that you are of legal age to be here.
+>
+> We take **NO** responisbility for anyone who violates this rule.
+You are responsible for you're own actions.

 > [!IMPORTANT]
 > Custom Visual Styles are for advanced users who know how to properly patch their system files to run unsigned themes.